Negotiate Deals & Start with the End in Mind

 Over 35 years ago, Steven Covey identified this as one of the Seven Habits of Highly Successful People.
 First create a vision of where you want to end up, then develop the steps needed to get there.

 “Begin with the End in Mind” is as relevant when negotiating a large, complex sales deal as it is for a one-time transaction.
-Careful research and negotiation planning is the only way to a) know what a good deal looks like, and b) avoid giving away more than you intended.
+Careful research and sales negotiation planning is the only way to a) know what a good deal looks like, and b) avoid giving away more than you intended.

 Skilled negotiators do their homework.
 First they identify the outcome they would like to achieve in each meeting (E.g. settling key issues or getting a signed agreement).
 This allows the customer and negotiator to align behind a common objective and determine a pathway for achieving it.